Mtillmann/color-helper-extension/readme.md

 - rebuild the options dialog page
 - added popup to select either selection, dom or viewport mode
 - added floating-ui to handle viewport edges
+- added copy buttons and hex values to the floating info window
 - misc improvements

 ### 0.0.5